1852 Info 1a: John Harper Crompton

 • Lily, May and Alan (Nafferton) - Lily and Allen BEBBINGTON and May LINSLEY.
 Elizabeth Ann (Lily) and Frances MAY were the daughters of Sarah Dorsay/Docea CROMPTON/LINSLEY, John Harper's immediately younger sister who died in 1915 (see the line of James CROMPTON, who was John Harper's father).

-Representatives of Hoviley Methodist Church, Hyde and District Property Owners' Association and from a local councillor suggest long-standing and recognised commitments to the community
+Representatives of Hoviley Methodist Church, Hyde and District Property Owners' Association and from a local councillor suggest long-standing and recognised commitments to the community.

 John Harper also had connections with Eccles, Chorlton, Glossop, Dunkinfield, perhaps through the Primitive Methodist Church.

-Hoviley Brow Primitive Methodist Church
+Return to text Hoviley Brow Primitive Methodist Church

 Hoviley was a district just north-east of Hyde town centre.
 At one time Hoviley was part of the main route from Hyde to Ashton-under-Lyne.
 It included: